GoogleCloudPlatform/cloud-foundation-fabric/data-solutions/cmek-via-centralized-kms/README.md

 The example is designed to match real-world use cases with a minimum amount of resources, and be used as a starting point for scenarios where application projects implement CMEK using keys managed by a central team.
 It also includes the IAM wiring needd to make such scenarios work.

-This is the hgh level diagram:
+This is the high level diagram:

 ![High-level diagram](diagram.png "High-level diagram")